 Most artificial trees feature a combination of PVC and PE needles—the more lifelike the tree, the higher the PE count.
 Balsam Hill Christmas trees are categorized into three levels of realism:

-Our most cost-effective trees feature 100% Classic Needle (PVC) foliage.SHOP TRADITIONAL TREES »
+Our most cost-effective options feature 100% Classic PVC needles in their Christmas tree foliage.SHOP TRADITIONAL TREES »

-With up to 65% True Needle (PE) foliage mixed with Classic Needle (PVC), these lifelike Christmas trees strike the right balance between realism and budget.SHOP REALISTIC CHRISTMAS TREES »
+With up to 65% True Needle (PE) foliage mixed with Classic Needle (PVC), these lifelike Christmas trees strike the right balance between realism and budget.SHOP REALISTIC TREES »

-These mostly PE Christmas trees are designed with more than 65% True Needle foliage for outstanding realism, with classic Christmas tree needles (PVC) near the trunk for added fullness.SHOP MOST REALISTIC CHRISTMAS TREES »
+These mostly PE Christmas trees are designed with more than 65% True Needle foliage for outstanding realism, with classic Christmas tree needles (PVC) near the trunk for added fullness.SHOP MOST REALISTIC TREES »